pkumar26/demok8s/envconfigure.md

     location='eastus'
     resourceGroupName='demok8srg'

-    # Persist for Later Sessions in Case of Timeout
+    # Persistence for later sessions in case of timeout - for cloud shell only
     echo location=$location >> ~/.bashrc
     echo resourceGroupName=$resourceGroupName >> ~/.bashrc